 In new horror / thriller Ma, Octavia Spencer is Sue Ann, a lonely woman who befriends a group of teenagers and invites them to party at her house.
 Everything suddenly changes when they do the one thing Sue Anne asked that they don’t.

 Ma is directed by Tate Taylor and co-stars Juliette Lewis, Luke Evans, Missi Pyle, Allison Janney…

 I was most creeped out by this trailer when I saw what happens just after 2:10.
 Excited to see Spencer in a role I didn’t see coming.

 May the finished film be even more interesting and /or surprising than I imagine.

 Diana Silvers, Tanyell Waivers, Gianni Paolo, McKaley Miller, Dominic Burgess and Dante Brown also star.

-Back Roads is a new drama / triller starring and directed by Alex Pettyfer.
+Back Roads is a new drama / thriller starring and directed by Alex Pettyfer.

-I find myself curious about how things came to go so very wrong for this family.
+I find myself interested in finding out how things came to go so very wrong for this family.
 Hayley’s journey has me very curious indeed.
 I don’t know what path he was on before having to take care of his sisters but the shift couldn’t have been easy.

 Nicola Peltz, Danika Yarosh, Robert Longstreet, Robert Patrick and Tom Everett Scott also star.